voidregreso/LorenzoMineSweeper/README.md

 ## Planned Features

-- Implementation of game timing and scoring functionality.
+- Implementation of scoring functionality.

 ## Installation and Running